 Houck proposed measuring "idea to customer" rather than PR merge rate — how fast intent becomes production reality, not how fast code gets written.
 That's a metric that survives the shift.
 PR throughput is still useful as a system-level flow measure, but the leading signal for organizational velocity has moved.

-This is the structural reason agent-to-agent review matters.
-In APEX, work passes through an automated review loop before a human sees it.
-By the time a human verifies, the mechanical problems are already resolved.
-The human's job is to assess whether the work actually captures the intent — the "idea to customer" signal Houck is pointing at.
-Without that structure, faster generation just produces more unvalidated output for humans to sort through.
+This is the structural reason the review order has to change.
+If work passes through an automated review loop before a human ever sees it, the mechanical problems are already resolved by the time a person looks — so their attention goes to the thing only a human can judge: whether the work actually captures the intent.
+Without that structure, faster generation just produces more unvalidated output for humans to sort through, and the relocated bottleneck gets worse, not better.

 AI readiness depends on culture, infrastructure, and context